PAWNS OF GLORY:

 bonded together for one essential common purpose.’

-Curiously, this ominously prescient link to Warner Brothers was also fitting.
+Curiously, this ominously prescient link to allegorical film art was fitting.
 For the CanAm ‘Brotherhood Of The Sea’ evoked a CanAm film artists union and the ‘brotherhood of the screen’ so much it was actually a dangerous contract assignment for young Kubrick to accept in his eagerness for more film art experience, given that the commie hating and union bashing spirit of the era was embraced with spinelessly strident obedience by the Hollywood studios.
 Indeed, the big, modern and multi-story headquarters of the Atlantic And Gulf Coast District of the SIU in New York, complete with office space for the leadership, a hiring hall-where one of the brother sailors looking hopefully for work resembled Kubrick-a cafeteria and a barbershop affirmed that implication, for the AGCD HQ resembled a Hollywood studio.
 Fittingly, given that Kubrick would go on to base most of his Hollywood feature films on novels, the SIU and its AGCD HQ in New York featured prominently in such early albeit posthumously published allegorical Jack Kerouac novels as And The Hippos Were Boiled In Their Tanks (2008)-written with William S. Burroughs-and The Sea Is My Brother (2011).
 Thus, it was fitting that a printer who resembled Kerouac was seen in the print shoppe of the AGCD HQ.

 Significantly, while an allegorical novel did not inspire the first short allegorical feature film made by Kubrick, it did lead to full length allegorical feature films inspired by allegorical novels made with Hollywood studios when the budding young film artist fused his ominously twilit and prescient allegorical documentary skills with openly allegorical fiction and joined the Brotherhood of the Silver Screen with the allegorical indie docufeature short film, FEAR AND DESIRE (1953).